robinmonjo/thin-lxc/README.md

 * containers will be created in `/containers`

 ### TODO
-* use pointers everywhere (not copy value !!)
+* fix test not passing
 * try to remove fstab
-* fix test not passing
+* refactor (container in a separate package and testbench to)
 * Use lxc.hook.network.up to setup route
 * complete test suite
 * support multiple port forwarding